Last updated on July 10th, 2018 at 06:15 pm

 What is Conduction Vaping?

-Conduction is a simple, yet powerful process.
-Most of your portable e-pen, e-vape, and other such smoking or vaping devices use conduction to heat up botanicals and herbs in the unit.
-Conduction occurs when material (i.e. botanicals) are in direct contact with heat.
-Any flammable material located directly on-top of or resting on the heating chamber will be exposed to the heat and will be transformed from solid to burnt particles.
+Conduction heating is a simple, yet powerful process.
+Most of your portable e-pen, e-vape, and other such smoking or vaping devices use conduction to heat up botanicals and herbs.
+Conduction occurs when materials (i.e. botanicals) are in direct contact with heat.
+Any flammable material located directly on-top of or resting on the heating coils will be exposed to the heat.
+This will transform from solid to burnt particles.
 Vaporizers extract botanicals and byproducts by heating up the material to a desired temperature.

 What is Convection Vaping?